Course Presentation

 Following the completion of the Course participants should be able to:

-Correlate complex underlying causes of infertility with proper therapeutic approaches and follow treatment protocols in assisted reproduction.
+1. Correlate complex underlying causes of infertility with appropriate management approaches and apply established management protocols in medically assisted reproduction

-Organize, manage, monitor and optimize quality and reliability of the services (quality control και quality assurance) offered in the clinical embryology / andrology laboratories and cryopreservation banks.
+2. Organize, manage, monitor, and optimize the quality and reliability of services through quality control and quality assurance procedures within clinical embryology and andrology laboratories, as well as cryopreservation facilities

-Describe and opt for the optimal protocols for analysis and preparation of semen samples employing a personalized medicine approach.
+3. Describe and select optimal protocols for the analysis and preparation of semen samples within the framework of personalized medicine

-[4] Follow optimal cryopreservation protocols for gametes, embryos, ovarian and testicular tissue to optimize clinical outcome.
+4. Describe and select optimal cryopreservation protocols for gametes, embryos, ovarian tissue, and testicular tissue in order to optimize clinical outcomes

-[5] Evaluate, select and optimize insemination methods considering their effectiveness based on the requirements of each clinical case and the cause of infertility as personalized and precision medicine indicates.
+5. Evaluate, select, and optimize insemination methods according to the specific requirements of each clinical case and the underlying causes of infertility, in accordance with the principles of personalized and precision medicine

-[6] Select and optimize embryo culture conditions while focusing on the optimal protocols based on the available equipment and the requirements for each clinical case.
+6. Select and optimize embryo culture conditions by applying appropriate protocols based on available laboratory equipment and the specific requirements of each clinical case

-[10] Highlight the significance of genetically profiling the preimplantation embryo and the clinical impact of mosaicism in the context of PGT application.
+13. Highlight the significance of genetic profiling of the preimplantation embryo and evaluate the clinical implications of mosaicism in the context of preimplantation genetic testing application

-[11] Critically assess innovative and experimental approaches that emerge in Medically Assisted Reproduction.
+14. Critically assess innovative and experimental approaches emerging in the field of medically assisted reproduction

 Abilities (Social/Emotional)